Do you know Maakouda? Maakouda is a sort of Moroccan potato beignet usually eaten as an appetizer, a side or as a filling in a crusty sandwich.

 • When ready to deep fry, heat up 5 cm (2 inches) of frying oil in a deep pan over medium high heat until it reaches 180 C (350 F).

-• Transfer a potato cake in the batter and cover it on both sides making sure that the potato cake is fully covered (using 2 large spoons will help with this process).
+• Transfer a potato cake in the batter and cover it on both sides making sure that the potato cake is fully covered (using 2 large tablespoons will help with this process).
 Quickly and carefully transfer the beignet in the warm frying oil.
 You will notice that the beignet quickly puffs up and emerges to the top, flip it several times until golden brown (about 3 minutes).

 • Once ready, use a slotted spoon to transfer the potato beignet to a plate lined with paper towels.